RaisonRobert/RaisonRobert/README.md

 # 👨‍💻 About Me

-I'm a **Senior Mobile Developer** passionate about creating secure, scalable and user-friendly mobile applications.
+I'm a **Especialist Mobile Developer** passionate about creating secure, scalable and user-friendly mobile applications.

 Currently I'm working at **SiDi** developing new features for **Samsung Wallet**, participating in the complete software lifecycle—from architecture and implementation to testing, maintenance and delivery.